hsnu145522/hsnu145522/README.md

 - 👋 Hi, I’m @hsnu145522, call me Eric.
-- 👀 I’m interested in Computer Vision, Artificial Intelligence, Augmented/Virtual Reality.
+- 👀 My research interests are in the areas of computer vision, machine learning, and deep learning.
-- 🌱 I’m currently learning openCV, openGL, unity & C# (for VR development).
+- 🌱 I’m currently learning Deep Learning and Computer Vision.
+Doing relating research studies in bsplab, NYCU, adviced by Prof. Yong-Sheng Chen.
 - 📫 How to contact me: eric456662003@gmail.com
 - 🚩 [LinkedIn](https://www.linkedin.com/in/%E5%BE%97%E8%AA%A0-%E9%BB%83-a84327250/)